redwind/react-native-background-geolocation/docs/README.md

 ```

 ####`addGeofences(geofences, callbackFn, failureFn)`
 Adds a list of geofences to be monitored by the native plugin.
-Monitoring of a geofence is halted after a crossing occurs.
+If a geofence *already* exists with the configured `identifier`, the previous one will be **deleted** before the new one is inserted.
 The `geofences` param is an `Array` of geofence Objects `{}` with the following params:

 ######@config {String} identifier The name of your geofence, eg: "Home", "Office"
 ######@config {Float} radius The radius (meters) of the geofence.
 In practice, you should make this >= 100 meters.